raspberrypilearning/infrared-bird-box/worksheet.md

     ![](images/bb-install-3.jpg)

-4. Cut out a rectangle of cardboard approximately 4 cm x 2 cm and fold it over lengthways.
+4. Cut out a rectangle of cardboard approximately 4 cm x 2 cm (1.5" x 0.75") and fold it in half lengthways.
 Use some tape to secure it to the underside of the roof so that it's a few millimetres below the cross.
-This is going to be used to compensate for the angle of the roof, so that the camera board points directly down the middle of the bird box.
+This is going to be used to compensate for the angle of the roof, so that the camera board points directly into the middle of the bird box.

     ![](images/bb-install-4.jpg)

-5. Next, take the Pi NoIR camera board and slide the flex down between the roof hinge and the back wall.
+5. Next, take the Pi NoIR camera board and slide the flex down between the roof hinge and the back wall of the box.
 Do this with the tin connectors facing away from the back wall.
 If you wish you can remove the two middle staples holding the hinge in place; this will make the flex exit the bird box more neatly.

     ![](images/bb-install-5.jpg)

 6. Take some tape and put it across the top of the Pi NoIR camera board as shown.
-Do not cover the camera lens.
+Do **not** cover the camera lens.

     ![](images/bb-install-6.jpg)